 TransitCenter’s largest funding program is our annual open call.
 The next call for proposals will be in early 2017.
 Questions can be directed to email@example.com.

 Dispatch grants are available on a rolling basis to support timely opportunities and organizational capacity building.
 TransitCenter accepts proposals from civic organizations improving transit in their own communities.
 Read a description of the grant program, view the application, and follow these instructions to apply online.
-Contact firstname.lastname@example.org.
+Contact firstname.lastname@example.org with questions.